HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 just another texture
 maze of your own making

-siren storage
-pattern recognition chains of our psyche out of moves, out of window of activity might as well be nonexistent
+siren storage, pattern recognition chains of our psyche out of moves, out of the framework activity window be nonexistent

 virtual bling saliva
 dripping on your headset
 grasp the handles

 escape clearly marked as exit
 how come it's just painted
-true symbiotic relation
+(true symbiotic relation)
 black on black
 canvas still empty